 - Identify and understand the potential risks to its CDE.

 - Identify the presence of cardholder data that is not required for your business to function optimally.

 - Determine how to segment environments to isolate sensitive networks (CDE) from non-sensitive networks.

-- Assist it to identify where mitigation controls need to tighten.
+- Identify where mitigation controls need to tighten.